michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.3.6 - 01/14/2016 =
-- Fixed PHP warning for using a deprecated method.
+- Fixed PHP warnings caused by using a deprecated method.

 = 3.3.5 - 01/13/2016 =
 - Tweaked the style of an Auto-insert option.